 Electronic ballots will be accepted during April and early May (Dates to be determined by nominating committee).

 Election company will send results from the electronic voting to ACTEAZ.
+Candidates win by the majority of the vote.
+(Person with most votes).

 Report the results of the election to the Board of Directors no later than May 31st.